fabritrv/ContractCrawler/README.md

 **TO RUN THE CRAWLER**
 1. Enter the name of you .csv file.
+2. Select an extension (sol or txt)
-2. Select S for the scraper, A for using Etherscan API.
+3. Select S for the scraper, A for using Etherscan API.
-3. Enter your API key if you selected A.
+4. Enter your API key if you selected A.